WikiLeaks: Internal conflicts and lack of transparency

+WikiLeaks has often been criticised for demanding absolute secrecy about its activities, but openness in others.

-In a 2010 interview with CNET.com former advisory board member John Young accused the organisation of a lack of transparency regarding its fundraising and financial management.
-He stated his belief that WikiLeaks could not guarantee whistleblowers the anonymity or confidentiality they claimed and that he "would not trust them with information if it had any value, or if it put me at risk or anyone that I cared about at risk."
+In 2010, former advisory board member John Young accused the organisation of a lack of transparency regarding its fundraising and financial management.
+He stated his belief that WikiLeaks could not guarantee whistleblowers the anonymity or confidentiality it said it did and that he "would not trust them with information if it had any value, or if it put me at risk or anyone that I cared about at risk."
 He later became supportive of the organisation again.

 Those working for WikiLeaks are reportedly required to sign sweeping non-disclosure agreements covering all conversations, conduct, and material, with Assange having sole power over disclosure.
 The penalty for non-compliance in one such agreement was reportedly £12 million.
 WikiLeaks has been challenged for this practice, as it is seen to be hypocritical for an organisation dedicated to transparency to limit the transparency of its inner workings and limit the accountability of powerful individuals in the organisation.